Valval144/cse15l-lab-reports/LabReport3.md

 ./government/Post_Rate_Comm/Cohenetal_Scale.txt
 ./government/Post_Rate_Comm/Cohenetal_RuralDelivery.txt
 ```
-- The -iname command is also similar to -name only that the "i" stands for insensitive so it "loosely" finds files/directories with the same name ignoring capitalizatoin.
+* The -iname command is also similar to -name only that the "i" stands for insensitive so it "loosely" finds files/directories with the same name ignoring capitalizatoin.
 For example, I searched in "cOHeNetAl*" so this command ignored the random capitalization and found any files that started with "cohenetal" within ./government/Post_Rate_Comm.

--This is useful when trying to find files/directories and not have to worry about capitalization as much.
+* This is useful when trying to find files/directories and not have to worry about capitalization as much.
 Also, when trying to find if there is a capitalization error in any files/directories that shouldn't have them.

 ---